VijayaSaxena/E-connect/readme.txt

 E-connect has following sections:

 1. E-connect Twitter:
 This allows user to tweet, retweet, send direct message.
 It also allows shows desktop notifications.
-In addition to that there's a feature of uploading images.

 2. Schedule your mail:
 It enables us to schedule the emails to be automatically sent in future.